Field of bluebonnets at Bluebonnet Park in Ennis

 - Always pull completely off roads to take photos.
 However, use extreme caution, as there can be a large drop-off from the road’s edge in places, enough to get you stuck or damage a tire if you aren’t careful.
 In addition, due to the wet spring so far, unpaved shoulders may be soft or muddy.

 - DO NOT trespass on private property to take photos of flowers, ever!
 There are two public viewing areas where you can frolic in the flowers to your heart’s content.
-Don’t risk getting arrested, or an encounter with an angry landowner packing a rifle.
+Like I said, rural Texans take trespassing seriously.

 - For some unique perspectives, don’t be afraid to get down on the ground to take photos of the flowers.
 In addition to close-ups of the wildflowers, getting down at ground level opens up all sorts of background framing opportunities that you might not notice otherwise.
 Just be sure to inspect the ground for ant mounds before crouching down.